37 Profiteers Fined - UrduPoint

 37 Profiteers Fined

-FAISALABAD, (UrduPoint / Pakistan Point News - 8th Jun, 2021 ) :Special price control magistrates imposed fine on 37 shopkeepers on the charge of profiteering in various parts of the district on Tuesday.
+FAISALABAD, (UrduPoint / Pakistan Point News - 14th Jun, 2021 ) :Special price control magistrates Monday imposed fine on 37 shopkeepers over profiteering in various parts of the city.

-A spokesman for the local administration said that price control magistrates inspected 911 shops in 50 marketsand bazaars to check prices of various daily use items and found 37 shopkeepers involved in overcharging and profiteering and imposed a fine of Rs 41,000 on them.
+A spokesman for the administration said that the price control magistrates inspected 875 shops in 43 markets and bazaars to check prices of various daily-use items.

+They found 37 shopkeepers involved in overcharging and profiteering.
+The magistrates imposed Rs 54,000 fine on them and warned that they would be sent behind the bars if they did not mend their ways.